 After time away from the gym or an exercise routine, your body needs time to adjust.
 There is such a thing as muscle memory, but this does not happen immediately.
-If you do not ease yourself back into a routine, you may cause more harm then good.
-If you are not sure where to begin, here are some tips to ease back into the gym.
+If you do not ease yourself back into a routine, you may cause more harm than good.
+If you are unsure where to begin, here are nine simple ways to ease back into the gym.

 It is easier to be consistent with something if you have a goal to work towards.
-Setting goals sets you up for success toward your path of consistent exercise.
-If you want to go to the gym 5 days a week, start off with being consistent on one day, and then build from there.
-Make sure the goal is attainable, so you don’t set yourself up for failure.
+Setting goals sets you up for success on your path of consistent exercise.
+If you want to go to the gym five days a week, start with being consistent on one day and then build from there.
+Make sure the goal is attainable so you don’t set yourself up for failure.

 Have a plan

-When you first step foot in a gym have a plan of action.
-It is easy to get lost in all of the equipment and feel overwhelmed.
-Plan your workout ahead of time, so you’re not wasting your time.
-It is best to incorporate the three components of fitness.
-If you only have a short period of time do 15 minutes of cardiovascular activity, 20 minutes of resistance training, and 10 minutes of stretching.
-Depending on how many days you will workout, break up your routine into different areas of the body.
+When you first step foot in a gym, have a plan of action.
+It is easy to get lost in all the equipment and feel overwhelmed.
+Plan your workout ahead of time so you’re not wasting your time.
+It is best to incorporate the three components of fitness: aerobic, flexibility, and strength.
+If you only have a short time, do 15 minutes of cardiovascular activity, 20 minutes of resistance training, and 10 minutes of stretching.
+Depending on how many days you will work out, break up your routine into different areas of the body.

 Take it Slow